- Director: Clint Eastwood

 Eastwood stars as William Munny, an aging former gunfighter who now raises pigs on a dirty farm with two fresh-faced kids.
 His wife, who cured him of “killing” and alcoholism, died years earlier, but he has a tendency to talk about her in the present tense.
 One day a young whippersnapper referring to himself as “the Schofield Kid” (Jaimz Woolvett, in the only one of his roles any of you have seen, I’m willing to bet) comes to see Munny with a proposal to partner on a job to collect a reward by killing two cowboys who “cut up a whore.”
 Eastwood goes to get his old partner, Ned Logan (Morgan Freeman) to help, much to the Kid’s dismay.
 As it turns out, the various prostitutes took a collection to avenge the unsubtly named Delilah (Anna Thomson), but their town is run with an iron fist by “Little Bill Daggett” (Gene Hackman), who allows no guns within the town limits and isn’t afraid to make an example of anyone who crosses him.

 Things unfold as you might expect in a “normal” western, after a fashion.
 The men are killed, but one of them is shot in the stomach and takes a long time to die, screaming.
 Ned can’t bring himself to pull the trigger and is left shaking.
 The second man is shot by the Kid in an outhouse, leaving the Kid crying afterwards under a tree.
-He hands Eastwood his gun, saying he’s never killed anyone and never will again.
+He hands Eastwood his gun, saying he’s never killed anyone before and never will again.
 Ned, meanwhile, is captured by Little Bill and killed, leading Eastwood to go after the Sheriff and his men in a climactic showdown.
 Even then, he seems to be more acting a part than anything else.

 This story takes place in a world of monosyllabic bluntness, sometimes to comical effect.
 Eastwood’s most famous lines, the closest the movie gets to seeming “written,” still fit into this mold.
 “It’s a hell of a thing, killing a man.
 You take away all he is, and all he’s ever gonna be.”
 This can be contrasted with English Bob (Richard Harris), who arrives in town with a “biographer” (Saul Rubinek) following him around, opining to anyone who will listen that having a Queen is better than having a President.
 He exits without ever meeting our heroes, beaten within an inch of his life by Little Bill.
 The writer stays behind to write about Little Bill, instead.